"http://www.w3.org/TR/html4/loose.dtd"> 2023 diary of my new summer bike jersey

 12:08 PM 4/22/2023

 Oops, I want to open the pattern trunk to get the dustpaper to mark the notches on the sleeves.
-Dave's little folding table is just the right size and shape to pile pattern pieces on, and he isn't going to use it for a few days.
+DH's little folding table is just the right size and shape to pile pattern pieces on, and he isn't going to use it for a few days.

 4:37 PM 4/22/2023